pingcap/docs/system-variables.md

 - Scope: SESSION | GLOBAL
 - Persists to cluster: Yes
 - Default value: `OFF`
-- This variable controls whether to read historical data when performing `ANALYZE`.
+- This variable controls whether to read historical data or the latest data when performing `ANALYZE`.
 If this variable is set to `ON`, `ANALYZE` reads the historical data available at the time of `ANALYZE`.
 If this variable is set to `OFF`, `ANALYZE` reads the latest data.
 - Before v5.2, `ANALYZE` reads the latest data.
 From v5.2 to v6.1, `ANALYZE` reads the historical data available at the time of `ANALYZE`.

 > **Warning:**